lmottasin/laravel-service-container-knowlegese-base/readme.md

 ### Pattern 3: Singleton Binding
 **When to use:** Expensive objects or shared state
+* Singleton = create only once, reuse the same object every time

 ```php
 // Creates only ONCE per request